Poltsi/libsentinel/README.md

 # Libsentinel

-The goal with this library is to provide an API with 3 main functions:
+The goal with this library is to provide an API with 3 main functions to access the (older) Sentinel rebreather previously manufactured by VR Technologies and currently (up until the RedHead) by VMS:

 1. get_sentinel_dive_list which returns the header part of each dive found in the rebreather as a list of header structs with the log-member as null
 2. get_sentinel_dives_all which returns essentially the same list above, with the addition of also having the log member populated